reykatsck1218/quoty/README.md

 quoty
 When I wrote this code, only God and I understood what I did.
 Now only God knows. - Anon
 ```

+## Inspiration

+I really liked the quotes that show up on my desktop when I open `Hyprland`